django/asgiref/specs/www.rst

   defaults to ``False``.

-Response Start
+Response Start - ``send`` event
-''''''''''''''
+'''''''''''''''''''''''''''''''

-Starts sending a response to the client.
+Sent by the application to start sending a response to the client.
 Needs to be followed by at least one response content message.
 The protocol server must not start sending the response to the client until it has received at least one *Response Body* event.

 You may send a ``Transfer-Encoding`` header in this message, but the server must ignore it.
 Servers handle ``Transfer-Encoding`` themselves, and may opt